mike-north/typescript-courses/packages/website/content/blog/fundamentals-v3/02-hello-typescript/index.md

 </details>

 You may also notice that a `.d.ts` file is generated as part of the compile process.
-This is known as **a declaration file**
+This is known as **a declaration file**.
 ```ts twoslash
 // @declaration: true
 // @showEmit